mtaschenberger/item_reader/README.md

+# Item Reader
 **Product Description**

-A turnkey pipeline that ingests fantasy RPG item screenshots (e.g. D\&D armor, weapons, potions), automatically extracts and structures their content into Obsidian-ready Markdown notes, and saves the associated artwork as individual image assets.
+A pipeline that ingests fantasy RPG item screenshots (e.g. D\&D armor, weapons, potions), automatically extracts and structures their content into Obsidian-ready Markdown notes, and saves the associated artwork as individual image assets.
 Users will be able to drop batches of screenshots into a watched folder or upload them via CLI/API/UI, and receive back fully formatted Markdown files with embedded image links—ideal for organizing and searching a personal RPG item compendium.

 ---